Bidets, Enemas, and You: Safety Tips and Health Benefits

 Cleansing Enema

-Also known as a water enema, a cleaning enema uses between 300 and 1000 mL of a water-based solution.
-Healthcare professionals often use a small-volume enema to clean the lower colon before surgery.
-Large-volume enemas are utilized to relieve constipation.
+Also known as a water enema, a cleansing enema uses between 300 and 1000 mL of a water-based solution.
+Healthcare professionals often use a small-volume enema to clean the lower colon before surgery, while large-volume enemas are utilized to relieve constipation.

 Oil-Retention Enema

 The most common cause of constipation is hard stool.
-Using an oil-based solution, this type of enema softens stool with a relatively small volume of fluid.
+This type of enema softens stool with an oil-based solution and a relatively small volume of fluid.
 Depending on the severity of the condition, it can take an hour or more to work.

 Return-Flow Enema

 Patients with severe and painful intestinal gas often suffer from chronic constipation.
-Relieving the trapped gas also helps soften and stimulate stool as well.
-Also known as a Harris flush, this procedure introduces up to 1,000 mL of fluid to the intestines.
+Relieving the trapped gas also helps soften and stimulate stool.
+Also known as a Harris flush, this enema procedure introduces up to 1,000 mL of fluid to the intestines.
 As the fluid is drawn out, gas is also removed.
 The Harris flush is often repeated multiple times for a complete cleanse.

 Enemas are safe when applied with sterile tools.
 Unlike store-bought kits, there’s no contact with the rectum or anus with a bidet, significantly reducing the risk of spreading germs.
 Some experts warn that consistent enema use can disrupt your natural bowel movement schedule and cause dependency.
 The evidence suggests that enemas should be used to relieve constipation, not as a preventative measure for any health condition.